ropensci-archive/reproducibility-guide/sections/introduction/index.md

 2. Release code components under the [MIT license](http://opensource.org/licenses/MIT) or similar.
 3. Released data under the [CC0 licence](https://creativecommons.org/publicdomain/zero/1.0/), that is, place data in the public domain.

-There are several options for depositing these components of the research compendia online that give DOIs for convenient citing and discovery (eg. [figshare](http://figshare.com/) with github integration, [zenodo](https://zenodo.org/) also with github integration, and [researchcompendia.org](http://researchcompendia.org/).
+There are several options for depositing online these components of the research compendia that give [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier)s for convenient citing and discovery (eg. [figshare](http://figshare.com/) with github integration, [zenodo](https://zenodo.org/) also with github integration, and [researchcompendia.org](http://researchcompendia.org/)).

 ## How to make reproducible research more normal?

 There are substantial costs of time and effort involved in become familiar with ways of making your research more reproducible.
 Until code and data sharing becomes normal and valued, it can be difficult for many to see the point of investing in reproducibility.
 There are many small informal things we can do to normalise reproducibility and increase recognition of these efforts.
-[Leveque et al. (2012)](http://www.stanford.edu/~vcs/papers/CiSE2012-LMS.pdf) recommend we:
+For example, [Leveque et al. (2012)](http://www.stanford.edu/~vcs/papers/CiSE2012-LMS.pdf) recommend we:

-> - Train students by putting homework, assignments & dissertations on the reproducible research spectrum
+> - **Train students** by putting homework, assignments & dissertations on the reproducible research spectrum
-> - Publish examples of reproducible research in our field
+> - **Publish examples** of reproducible research in our field
-> - Request code & data when reviewing
+> - **Request code & data** when reviewing
-> - Submit to & review for journals that support reproducible research
+> - **Submit to & review for journals** that support reproducible research
-> - Critically review & audit data management plans in grant proposals
+> - **Critically review & audit** data management plans in grant proposals
-> - Consider reproducibility wherever possible in hiring, promotion & reference letters.
+> - Consider reproducibility wherever possible in **hiring, promotion & reference letters**.

 Similarly, [Collberg et al. (2014)](http://reproducibility.cs.arizona.edu/tr.pdf) summarise the lessons they learned in attempting to reproduce 600 computer science projects: